jborggaard/QQR/README.md

 and

-- *On Approximating Polynomial-Quadratic Regulator Problems, Mathematical Theory of Networks and Systems, 2020 (accepted). https://arxiv.org/abs/2009.11068*
+- *On Approximating Polynomial-Quadratic Regulator Problems, Mathematical Theory of Networks and Systems, 2020 (accepted). https://arxiv.org/abs/2009.11068* and appeared in IFAC-PapersOnLine, 54(9), 329-334, 2021.

 by Jeff Borggaard and Lizette Zietsman.